rajankit15/ThriftBuddy-Mobile-Application/README.md

 ## Getting Started
 To get started with the ThriftBuddy Marketplace App, follow these steps:
 1. Clone the repository to your local machine.
-2. Install the necessary dependencies using `npm install`.
+2. Install the necessary dependencies using `flutter pub get`.
-3. Start the development server using `npm start`.
+3. Start the development server using `flutter run`.
 4. Open the app in your preferred mobile emulator or device.

 ## Technologies Used
-- React Native for cross-platform mobile app development
+- Flutter/Dart for cross-platform mobile app development
 - Firebase for user authentication and database management
 - Redux for state management
-- React Navigation for app navigation

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improving the ThriftBuddy Marketplace App, feel free to submit a pull request or open an issue.